5minpause/5minpause.github.io/_posts/2018-08-10-my-automated-publishing-workflow.markdown

 The rest happens automatically and I am left with an open Safari browser tab pointing at my website.

+Another thing that happens: IFTTT watches my site's RSS feed and publishes new articles to [LinkedIn](https://www.linkedin.com/in/holger-frohloff) automatically.

 At the end I show ideas for further reducing the amount of steps that I will probably explore.

 ### The Workflow workflow